0x3327/research/documents/research/posts/ERFC-147.gfm.md

 ## Existing Approaches

-There are existing approaches for combining the Blockchain and OAuth tokens.
-In one research \[5\], the authors used NFTs as authorization tokens generated on-chain that would be verifiable using the OAuth 2.0 protocol.
+There are some existing approaches for combining the Blockchain and OAuth tokens.
+In one such research \[5\], the authors used NFTs as authorization tokens generated on-chain that would be verifiable using the OAuth 2.0 protocol.
 That approach is inverse to this research: it doesn’t reduce costs but puts authorization tokens on the chain.

 # Goals & Methodology